spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 **3. Innovation Over Regulation**

-- Rather than relying on strict carbon taxes or heavy mandates, investing in research and development for green technology—such as advanced solar, wind, battery storage, nuclear energy, and carbon capture—can drive real change.
+- Rather than relying on strict carbon taxes or heavy mandates, investing in research and development for green technology—such as advanced nuclear energy, solar, battery storage, and carbon capture—can drive real change.
 The goal is to make clean energy so affordable and efficient that it outcompetes fossil fuels on its own, without excessive government intervention.

-The elites don’t want that, because a strong and independent population cannot be controlled.
-Their climate agenda is a fraud, a scam, and a power grab designed to impoverish you while they live as kings.
-The only way to truly solve environmental challenges is to reject their manufactured crises, reject their carbon taxes, and fight for a Canada where economic prosperity and environmental responsibility go hand in hand—without authoritarian control.
+By focusing on innovation, economic expansion, and practical solutions, Canada can achieve real environmental progress without punishing its people.

 ---